Braun-Alex/chat/README.md

 The project consists of three main parts:

-1. **Main Server**.
+1. **Main server**.
 Written in C++ using the Poco library, it is responsible for for handling messages, managing users, and maintaining network connections.
-2. **Proxy Server**.
+2. **Proxy server**.
 Implemented in Node.js, Express, and WebSocket, it acts as a bridge between the client and the main server, allowing the use of WebSockets on the client side.
 3. **Client**.
 Created using the Quasar framework, enabling a user interface that allows interaction with the servers, sending messages, joining, and leaving the chat.

 ## Features 🚀

-- 📥 **Joining the Chat**.
+- 📥 **Joining the chat**.
 Users can enter their nickname and join the chat.
-- 💬 **Public Messages**.
+- 💬 **Public messages**.
 Allows sending messages that are visible to everyone in the chat.
-- 🕵️‍♀️ **Private Messages**.
+- 🕵️‍♀️ **Private messages**.
 Users can send private messages that are only visible to the sender and the recipient.
-- 📤 **Exiting the Chat**.
+- 📤 **Exiting the chat**.
 Option to leave the chat.

 ## Installation and running 🔧